jasonbot/weblog/content/weblog/babys-first-rag.md

 ## A Eulogy for `wget`

 The [wget project](https://www.gnu.org/software/wget/) has been my constant companion since the early 2000s. `wget -r -l 2 http://somesite/` would quickly and reliably spider a web site two links deep onto disk.
 However, with modern sites (and abominations like [SPAs](https://developer.mozilla.org/en-US/docs/Glossary/SPA)) the HTML the client fetches is not the document tree that is ultimately established in the browser.
-So many pages are partially or fully rendered in Javscript now, requiring an entire bulky browser engine to derive the full DOM.
+So many pages are partially or fully rendered in Javascript now, requiring an entire bulky browser engine to derive the full DOM.

 ## Enter Playwright